oliviercm/Storefront-Website/README.md

 # Storefront

-This is a storefront running on a LAMP stack.

-## Description of Components

-WIP
+This is an HTML storefront.

 ## Authors